mouhamadAliBarakat96/RealEstate/RealEstate/README.md

 2-add calls and views
 3-navigate to whatsapp via click call
 4-error page
+5-Chalet list in homepage with filters
+6-Chalet-card

 To Do:
 *****
-1-Chalet list in homepage with filters
-2-Chalet-card
-3-Sing In & Sign Up (front-end)
-4-add WaterResources in card
+-add WaterResources in card.
+-page list of real estate and chalet.

-5-create new Post (chalet , post)
+-create new Post (chalet , post)
-6- posted by user in card and navigate to user page list of real estate showing to public users.
+-Sing In & Sign Up (front-end)

 Arabic Websites
 ***************
-1-template styles and redirect bundle to arabic
+-template styles and redirect bundle to arabic

 To Discusion:
 *************
- 1-contact us
+-contact us